 In working with B2B and industrial marketers over the past 20+ years, I’ve uncovered tried and true methods to transform a website from a meager marketing initiative into a powerful online marketing machine.
 Here are five surefire ways to help you achieve this same success.

 A tremendous generational shift is occurring in the marketplace.
-Every single day 10,000 Baby Boomers reach retirement age and leave the workforce, and 10,000 Millennials turn 21 and enter the workforce.
+Every single day 10,000 Baby Boomers reach retirement age and leave the workforce, while Millennials now make up 35% of the workforce — and that number is growing quickly.
 This younger and digitally-savvy generation is making your online presence more important now than ever before by changing the B2B buying process.
 Today, in 80% of B2B transactions, the customer finds the supplier – not the other way around.